fivebot-printer/fivebot/docs/index.md

 List of planned modifications, roughly in order of priority:

 * Core-XY using stock roller wheels (lots of core-xy mods with rails already exist)
+* X-gantry adapters for other existing toolheads (thinking Voron, XOL, complicated mods)
-* Modular toolhead for the stock gantry
+* Lightweight integrated toolhead for the stock hotend (easy mod)

 And future ideas and improvements:
-* Dual Z motors+ sync belt for single stepper driver use
+* Dual Z add-on motor sync belt, when used with a single stepper driver
+* Electronics comparment with more space for a bigger board and Pi
 * Belt-driven dual Z with a single motor
 * Touch screen mount/support
 * Affordable triple-z setup with linear rods and stock bed

+## Supporting the project
+A couple of things you can do to support:
+* Install the mods and share your feedback in the discord or as a [GitHub issue](https://github.com/fivebot-printer/fivebot/issues)
+* Submit documentations improvements, firmware configs or additional mods, ideally as a [pull-request](https://github.com/fivebot-printer/fivebot/pulls)
+* [Buy me a coffee](https://www.paypal.com/donate/?hosted_button_id=UQVMLLJJ374PJ) (or filament/hardware for development purposes!)

 ## General instructions

 {: .warning }
-**DISCLAIMER:** any modification of your 3D printer is done at your own risk and this project comes without warranties!

-Read all of the instructions and notes before ripping your printer apart.
+Any modification of your 3D printer is done at your own risk and this project comes without warranties!
+Take special care and attention when dealing with anyhing electricity.
+Read the instructions carefully before getting started and apply common sense.

 ### Assembly
-When assembling plastic parts, remember not to over-tighten and to come back and re-tighten if necessary (since all plastics will creep do varying degrees).
+When assembling plastic parts, remember not to over-tighten and to come back to check and re-tighten if necessary (since all plastics will creep to varying degrees).

 ### Printed parts
 Files in each mod's STLs directory, linked from each page.
 Required quantity per naming convention `[name]_[quantity].stl`.
 Any alternatives or optional parts are specified per mod.

-Currently STLs are not pre-oriented for printing, use your best judgement when slicing.
-Orientation be provided once the designs have matured.
+STLs should be oriented correctly for printing.

 **Print settings:**
 * Filament: ABS or ASA preferrably, if not possible then PETG, PLA not recommended unless stated otherwise (temperature and mechanical properties)